data center topology

 Diagram: ACI network.

 Whether you can build layer 2 or layer 3 in the access and use VXLAN or some other overlay to stabilize the core, it would help if you modularized the data center.
-The first is to build each POD or rack as a complete unit.
-Each of these PODs will be able to perform all its functions within that POD.
+The first step is to build each POD or rack as a complete unit.
+Each POD will be able to perform all its functions within that POD.

 • A key point: A POD data center design

-POD: It is a design methodology that aims to simplify, speed deployment, and optimize utilization of resources as well as drive interoperability of the three or more data center components: server, storage, and networks.
+POD: It is a design methodology that aims to simplify, speed deployment, optimize utilization of resources, and drive the interoperability of the three or more data center components: server, storage, and networks.

 A POD example: Data center modularity